getodk/docs/docs/central-api-accounts-and-users.rst

 **POST /v1/projects/{projectId}/app-users**

-The only information required to create a new ``App User``\  is its ``displayName``\  (this is called "Nickname" in the administrative panel).
+.. raw:: html

-When an App User is created, they are assigned no rights.
+  <p>The only information required to create a new <code>App User</code> is its <code>displayName</code> (this is called &quot;Nickname&quot; in the administrative panel).</p><p>When an App User is created, they are assigned no rights.
 They will be able to authenticate and list forms on a mobile client, but the form list will be empty, as the list only includes Forms that the App User has read access to.
-Once an App User is created, you'll likely wish to use the `Form Assignments resource </central-api-form-management/#form-assignments>`__ to actually assign the ``app-user``\  role to them for the Forms you wish.
+Once an App User is created, you'll likely wish to use the <a href="/central-api-form-management/#form-assignments">Form Assignments resource</a> to actually assign the <code>app-user</code> role to them for the Forms you wish.</p>

 .. dropdown:: Request